Stefano Gaburro, Mike Girand, Mariko Austin (DSI)

 To test the proposed solution, the following three tests were conducted; two in silico (one with a telemetry signal simulator at Noldus in Wageningen and without anything) and one with animal.

 All PC’s were on the same dedicated network.
-The Mainberg NTP Service was installed on all of the PCs that needed to be synchronized.
-Mainberg NTP Service checks the clock time of the PC to be synchronized with (e.g. Ponemah) and keep the Windows clocks of the different PCs synchronized.
+The Meinberg NTP Service was installed on all of the PCs that needed to be synchronized.
+Meinberg NTP Service checks the clock time of the PC to be synchronized with (e.g. Ponemah) and keep the Windows clocks of the different PCs synchronized.

 A detailed method is described in the document attached.